Vacant Possession | What Does It Mean and What Do Sellers Need to Know?

 What does Vacant Possession Mean?

-- The new owner must have undisturbed enjoyment of the property - which means, to give one example, that it is not acceptable for the old owner to keep coming to the property to pick more personal items up after the sale has gone through.
-And to give another, more extreme, example, a property can not be considered to have been sold with vacant possession if there is a legal obstacle to the enjoyment of that property, such as an already-existing compulsory purchase order, from a local authority.
+- The new owner must have undisturbed enjoyment of the property - which means, to give one example, that it is not acceptable for the old owner to keep coming to the property to pick up more personal items after the sale has gone through.
+And to give another, more extreme example, a property can not be considered to have been sold with vacant possession if there is a legal obstacle to the enjoyment of that property, such as an already-existing compulsory purchase order, from a local authority.

 Selling a Home with Sitting Tenants

-What does 'Available with Vacant Repossession' Mean?
+What does Available with Vacant Repossession Mean?

-‘Available with vacant possession’ and ‘vacant possession upon completion’ are terms that you might come across when browsing online property portals or in estate agent windows and booklets.
-While they have a legal meaning - that the property will be vacant of people and the personal effects of the previous owner - such terms are deployed more often for marketing than they are relevant information for a buyer, at that stage in their journey.
+Available with Vacant Possession and Vacant Possession upon Completion are terms you may come across when browsing online property portals or in estate agent windows and booklets.
+Whilst they have a legal meaning - that the property will be vacant of people and the personal effects of the previous owner - such terms are deployed more often for marketing than they are relevant information for a buyer at that stage in their journey.

-What is Meant by 'Expected Date'?
+What is Meant by the Expected Date?

-The 'expected date', if included in the contract, refers to the date on which the property in question will be cleared of all tenants and chattels and the new owner is free to have undisturbed enjoyment of the property'.
+The 'expected date' (if included in the contract) refers to the date the property should be cleared of all tenants and chattels.
+From this date, the new owner is entitled to 'undisturbed enjoyment of the property'.

-Of course, delays can and do happen and not every plan goes perfectly.
-It is, however, important to realise that there are legal implications to not sticking to those dates, specified in the contract, and they need to be taken seriously.
+Of course, delays can and do happen: proceedings won't go according to plan.
+However, there are legal implications to not sticking to specified dates.
+And this is something that needs to be taken seriously.

 What Does a Buyer Need to Know/Do?

-A seller of a buy-to-let may well have tenants in place who are due to leave the property, along with their possessions before the expected date.
-In this situation, the buyer might want to ask for a time-frame and conduct a second inspection, once the tenants have moved out.
+A seller of a buy-to-let may well have tenants in place who are due to leave the property, along with their possessions (before the expected date).
+In this situation, the buyer might want to ask for a time frame and conduct a second inspection once the tenants have moved out.